Just too tired

-Hyperthyroidism, or an overactive thyroid, can also cause fatigue due to a racing heart and an overtaxed system.
+Hyperthyroidism, or an overactive thyroid, can also cause fatigue due to a racing heart, high blood pressure, sleep troubles, and an overtaxed system.

 Your fatigue may be due to a lack of sleep or poor sleep quality.
 You may feel tired if you don’t have good sleep habits, work at night and sleep during the day, or simply skip sleep altogether to get more done.

 The National Institute of Mental Health reports that six million men have depression each year.
-Depression is a psychological condition that can affect anyone.
+Depression is a psychological and physiological condition that can affect anyone.
 Symptoms of depression include:

 - feeling sad, empty, or hopeless